Maalka/building_life_cycle/README.md

 # README #

-# Data Quality Tool #
+# Building Lifecycle Tool #
 Verson 1.0
-The [**Data Quality Tool**](https://dataquality.maalka.com) is a simple, open source, application that allows you to validate the data you have stored within the [Energy Star Portfolio Manager (PM)](https://portfoliomanager.energystar.gov/).
+The [**Building Lifecycle Tool**](https://dataquality.maalka.com) is a simple, open source, application that allows you to validate the data you have stored within the [Energy Star Portfolio Manager (PM)](https://portfoliomanager.energystar.gov/).
 The tool provides an easy way to identify problems with both your building's meta data and resource consumption data.

-The Data Quality Tools allows you to:
+The Building Lifecycle Tools allows you to:

 * Validate PM  building meta data
 * Validate Resource Consumption data
 * Access the time frame of the validation in the **Current Energy Year**
 * Easily find data that needs your attention

-The **Data Quality Tool** is one of many open source tools created by the [Maalka Team](http://www.maalka.com) with support from the U.S. Department of Energy Better Buildings [Municipal Portfolio Benchmarking](https://www.maalka.com/mpb) project.
+The **Building Lifecycle Tool** is one of many open source tools created by the [Maalka Team](http://www.maalka.com) with support from the U.S. Department of Energy Better Buildings [Municipal Portfolio Benchmarking](https://www.maalka.com/mpb) project.

 # Portfolio Manager fields
 Data is imported from an Excel spreadsheet that is populated from within Portfolio Manager.
 Please references: